-17. This case [is \\\\\] to be tried to a jury.

-- 18. Counsel for the parties have conferred, and the present best estimate of the length of trial is - 19.
+17. This case [is/ is not] to be tried to a jury.
+18. Counsel for the parties have conferred, and the present best estimate of the length of trial is 19.
 Other issues to be addressed at the Initial Pretrial Conference, including those set forth in Fed.
 R. Civ.
 P. 26(f)(3), are set forth below.

-TO BE FILLED IN BY THE COURT IF APPLICABLE:

-The parties shall contact the Chambers of the Magistrate Judge assigned to this case on or before \\\\\\ in order to schedule settlement discussions under his/her supervision in or about \\\\\\.

-The parties shall file a joint letter by \\\\\\ indicating whether they would like the Court to refer the case to the assigned Magistrate Judge and/or the Court mediation program for settlement purposes and, if so, approximately when they believe a settlement conference should be held.

-The next pretrial conference is scheduled for \\\\\\ at \\\\\ in Courtroom 1105 of the Thurgood Marshall Courthouse, 40 Centre Street, New York, New York 10007.

-Absent leave of Court, by Thursday of the week prior to any future conference, the parties shall file on ECF a joint letter, not to exceed three (3) pages, regarding the status of the case.
-The letter should include the following information in separate paragraphs:
+TO BE FILLED IN BY THE COURT IF APPLICABLE: 1.4 shall file a motion for/to no than Any opposition shall be filed by reply shall be filed by The parties shall contact the Chambers of the Magistrate Judge assigned to this case on or e in order to schedule settlement discussions under his/her supervision in out progr The parties shall file a joint letter by indicating whether they d like the Court to refer the case to the assigned Magistrate Judge and/or the Court mediation ram for settlement purposes and, if so, approximately when they believe a settlement erence should be held.
+Pract The next pretrial conference is scheduled for at Unless and until the Court orders otherwise, the conference will be held tely by telephone in accordance with Paragraph 2.B of the Court's Individual Rules and ices in Civil Cases.
+The parties should join the conference by calling the Court's dedicated erence line at (888) 363-4749 and using access code 542-1540, followed by the pound (#) key.
+Absent leave of Court, by Thursday of the week prior to any future conference, the parties file on ECF a joint letter, not to exceed three (3) pages, regarding the status of the case.
+The should include the following information in separate paragraphs: differ (1) A statement indicating whether the parties believe they can do without the pretrial crence altogether.
+If not, the Court will hold the pretrial conference, albeit perhaps at a rent time.
+To that end, counsel should indicate in their joint letter dates and times during the of the conference that they would be available for the teleconference:

-- (1) A statement of all existing deadlines, due dates, and/or cut-off dates; - (2) A brief description of any outstanding motions; - (3) A brief description of the status of discovery and of any additional discovery that needs to be completed;

-- (4) A list of all prior settlement discussions, including the date, the parties involved, whether any third-party (e.g., Magistrate Judge, mediator, etc.) was involved, and the approximate duration of such discussions, if any; - (5) A statement of whether or how the Court could facilitate settlement of the case (for example, through a(nother) settlement conference before the assigned Magistrate Judge or as part of the Court's Mediation Program); - (6) A statement of the anticipated length of trial and whether the case is to be tried to a jury; - (7) A statement of whether the parties anticipate filing motions for summary judgment; and - (8) Any other issue that the parties would like to address at the pretrial conference or any information that the parties believe may assist the Court in advancing the case to settlement or trial.
+- (2) A statement of all existing deadlines, due dates, and/or cut-off dates; - (3) A brief description of any outstanding motions; - (4) A brief description of the status of discovery and of any additional discovery that needs to be completed; - (5) A list of all prior settlement discussions, including the date, the parties involved, whether any third-party (e.g., Magistrate Judge, mediator, etc.) was involved, and the approximate duration of such discussions, if any; - (6) A statement of whether or how the Court could facilitate settlement of the case (for example, through a(nother) settlement conference before the assigned Magistrate Judge or as part of the Court's Mediation Program); - (7) A statement of the anticipated length of trial and whether the case is to be tried to a jury; - (8) A statement of whether the parties anticipate filing motions for summary judgment; and - (9) Any other issue that the parties would like to address at the pretrial conference or any information that the parties believe may assist the Court in advancing the case to settlement or trial.